afnom/missing-semester/_2024/shell-intermediate.md

 As as example, let's install `cowsay`:

 First, try running `cowsay "Hello!"`.
 Usually, the `cowsay` command isn't installed, so `bash` should return a `comand not found` error.
-Let's start by updating our package repositories with `sudo apt update` Run `sudo apt install cowsay` and enter your password to install the package.
+Let's start by updating our package repositories with `sudo apt update`.
+Run `sudo apt install cowsay` and enter your password to install the package.
 Folloing this, run `cowsay "Hello!"` and notice that the command is now available.
 To remove `cowsay`, run `sudo apt remove cowsay`.

 The following cheat sheet should give you all the commands needed to manage your system packages with `apt`: